Art Journal cover tutorial

 Resin Obsession crystal doming resin

 Travelers Notebook by Recollections

 Tim Holtz- Ephemera, Distress Crayons, Stamps, Tissue Paper

 The base of my journal is an inexpensive traveler’s notebook.
 The cover of the book is made of kraft cardstock.

 I created my first layer by gluing down various painted papers.
 To attach the papers to the notebook cover simply tear, cut, and glue.
-I used collage medium as my adhesive.
+I used a collage medium as my adhesive.
 It will be interesting to see how that works!
-The papers shown here are papers painted with acrylic paint, book paper and a printed page from a Dyan Reaveley Dyalog book.
+The papers shown here are papers painted with acrylic paint, book paper, and a printed page from a Dyan Reaveley Dyalog book.

 I covered the top of the papers also with collage medium to make sure everything was properly sealed.
 Once that layer dried, it was time to strategize the next layer.

 I knew I wanted the base of my book to be colorful with accent pieces as well as having ephemera with more of a vintage vibe.
 To achieve this, I played around with the tissue paper arrangement before mixing the resin.
 (Keep in mind that tissue paper becomes translucent in resin.)
 For extra detail, I tore pieces from a paper napkin which also added to the translucent look!